COUNCIL PORTAL | MUNICIPAL AUTHORITY PORTAL

 b) Finance Report – Given by Brett Peters.

-Mr. Peters provided Council with the Financial Report through February 2024.
-We are 2/12th’s of the way through the year or 16.67%.
+Mr. Peters provided Council with the Financial Report through March 2024.
+We are 3/12th’s or 25% of the way through the year.

 General Fund: Water Fund: Sewer Fund: